Morphogens/ProsePainter/README.md

 ### Install Python Server:
 Due to the use of CLIP, it is recommended to use **python3.7** and **torch 1.7.1+cu110** (available [here](https://pytorch.org/get-started/previous-versions/)).

-With the following command you can set up a conda environment named _nuclear_ where all the dependencies will be installed.
+With the following command you can set up a conda environment named _prosepaint_ where all the dependencies will be installed.
 ```bash
 conda env create -f server/env-server.yaml
 ```